Programs

 LGBTQ2S+ Discussion Group

-Let’s open up the conversation.
-If you are an autistic adult who is part of the LGBTQ2S+ community, we invite you to join this group.
-This is a province-wide initiative hosted in partnership with Autism Calgary, Autism Alberta, and Autism Edmonton.
+Let’s initiate a meaningful dialogue.
+If you’re an autistic adult in the LGBTQ2S+ community, we welcome you to join this province-wide initiative.
+Coordinated in collaboration with Autism Calgary, Autism Alberta, and Autism Edmonton, this group offers a platform for connection and conversation.

-• Open to members who identify with or exploring the LGBTQ2S+ community
+• Welcoming to members identifying with or exploring the LGBTQ2S+ community

 Please check out our calendar to see when the next group meeting is.